Decation2/Winactivator/index.md

 Then choose key

-For your version, for example, the home version, write there the key for the home version and then windows home edition (or other edition) is activated!
+For your version, for example, the home edition, write there the key for the home version and then windows home edition (or other edition) is activated!